Freifunk-Dresden/ffdd-server/README.md

 cd /srv/ffdd-server

 # now you can checkout the branch or tag you want to test.
-# and then execute: (do not change the master option here!)
+# and then execute:
-./init_server.sh master
+./init_server.sh dev
 ```

 Links